qzed/WS17-NumSim-Final/README.md

 The used grid sizes are 32, 64, 100, 128, 200, 256, 300 in each dimension.
 Per default, `*.json` files containing the performance-data are generated and stored in `./data` (relative to the python script).

-To compare the error of a pressure-channel-flow to its analytical solution, the command-line-option `--cross-seciton <file>` can be used to obtain u- and v-velocities at a vertical cross-section in the center of the channel.
+To compare the error of a pressure-channel-flow to its analytical solution, the command-line-option `--cross-section <file>` can be used to obtain u- and v-velocities at a vertical cross-section in the center of the channel.